uboumedj/init/README.md

-# 42 sysadmin introduction project: init
+# 42 system and network admin project: init

 This project is a very basic introduction to sysadmin commands, and is essentially a research work.
 It consists in three parts: